 The Whatcom Transportation Authority (WTA) capital and operations revenues closely align with expenditures through the plan's outer years, falling short by less than one percent.
-Funding available for transit may drastically increase over the next 16 years with the pending Move Ahead Washington legislation.
+Funding available availability for transit may drastically increase over the next 16 years with the pending recently increased over the next few years with the approval of Move Ahead Washington legislation.
 If approved, these funds will enable WTA to adapt and grow service over the next 20 years to fulfill its mission to the community.
+The WTA 2040 plan describes implementation funding for the longer term objectives to come from a variety of sources with "a greater portion"